mohid-tanveer/rephoto-detection/reflection.md

 that uncertainty is important to call out as a limitation and as a clear target for future work.

-## interpreting moire’s moderate performance
+## Interpreting moire’s moderate performance

 moire performs better than subpixel but clearly lags behind exif: